sataako/sataako-bot/README.md

 * `TELEGRAM_API_TOKEN` - The Telegram API token for your bot.
 * `APP_NAME_HEROKU` - The name of your Heroku app; only required if you are deploying the bot to Heroku.
+* `SATAAKO_SERVER_URL` - The url of the Sataako backend server with no "/" at the end.
+* `RAIN_WARNING_QUERY_INTERVAL` - The length of the interval for making queries to the server about rainfall at a location.

 ### Local deployment